cyrinux/waybar-livestatus/README.md

-# waybar-livestatus
+# Waybar-livestatus

 Tiny waybar module to fetch new alerts from livestatus.
 It use the go-livestatus module

+# Requirements

+- fontsawesome

+# Installation

+- `make && make install`
+- Archlinux: AUR package available https://aur.archlinux.org/packages/waybar-livestatus/

 # requirements

-- fontsawesome
-- golang
+- otf-font-awesome

-## Usage
+## Configuration

+`waybar-livestatus` will search config file in `$HOME/.config/waybar/livestatus.toml`

 You can use a toml config file, see `livestatus.toml.example` or use CLI params.

 `waybar-livestatus -h`

-## Configuration

-`waybar-livestatus` will search config file in `$HOME/.config/waybar/livestatus.toml`

 # waybar config